SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Slum tourism is a type of tourism that involves visiting impoverished areas - usually through a service provided by tourism agencies.
 Slum tourism is now becoming increasingly prominent in developing nations, including India, Brazil, Kenya and Indonesia.

 72. This house would pay individuals who would migrate from highly populated cities to rural areas.

-73. This house would mandate all citizens to undergo a period of working for national service, in sectors including but not limited to military, charity, and civil services (e.g. police, firefighting).

 74. This house regrets the trend of influencers posting videos on social media of themselves doing charitable acts for vulnerable or disadvantaged people.